Average Salary: $93,680

-For someone who likes numbers, you'll definitely like these: actuaries typically make between $90,000 and $120,000 per year (source).
-There are only about 20,000 actuaries at work on the entire continent, so they are in high demand, and more and more different types of companies are now looking to hire actuaries to help reduce the element of risk in their business.
-It is almost guaranteed that, 20 years from now, most of today's internet jobs won’t exist; however, it is almost equally guaranteed that risk will—and there will be jobs for actuaries.
-On the side, you can also make $20-$30 per year charging people to hear you explain what an "actuary" is.
+As someone who likes numbers, you'll definitely like these: actuaries typically make between $90,000 and $120,000 per year (source).
+There are only about 25,000 actuaries at work on the entire continent, and more and more types of companies are now looking to hire actuaries to help reduce the element of risk in their business.

-We mentioned that "actuary" is becoming one of the most desired jobs, and the above figures are a big reason why.
-If you can become an Experienced Fellow (which is one notch above "Jolly Good Fellow"), you can make between $150k and $200k a year.
-Where you're working makes a difference—you'll make more working in the banking industry as a financial manager than you will in the health insurance industry, but either way you'll be making bank and will likely be in good health.
+Where you're working makes a difference, too.
+You'll make more working in the banking industry as a financial manager than you will in the health insurance industry—but either way you'll be making bank and can afford to be in good health.

-All you need to know is that this job has routinely been ranked in the top 20 highest-paying jobs for the last several years, and it's only expected to go up from here.
+All you really need to know is this job has routinely been ranked in highest-paying job lists for the past several years and is only expected to go up from here.
 It doesn't take an actuary to know that an actuary's risk of poverty is pretty low.